-Also see my popular article on How I Overcame TV Addiction and Reclaimed My Life.
+Also see: How I Overcame TV Addiction and Reclaimed My Life.

 “The more television you watch, the more you see people who seem richer than you.
 Research shows that you will then overestimate the income of real people, and underestimate the value of your own.
 So the more television you watch, the more dissatisfied with yourself you become.
 You’ll also spend more money: By one estimate, you’ll spend an extra four dollars per week for every hour of television you watch.
 Of course, television is about drama, which means violence, infidelity, and amoral behavior, and you end up overestimating the frequency of these things in real life.
 You may conclude that the world is less safe than it actually is, and decide that you’d better stay home and watch more television.”